 Reading Examples

-Example 1: the message not yet sent
+The message not yet sent

 Question: “What should I understand before sending this message?”
 If the answer is Waiting, the issue may not be the words but the hour.
 If the answer is Conflict, the message may carry an argument before it carries truth.
 If Inner Truth appears, the first task is to remove performance from the wording and speak plainly.

-Example 2: a friendly contract
+A friendly contract

 A friendly contract is often more dangerous than a hostile one because nobody wants to look suspicious.
 A reading such as Treading asks for careful steps; Fellowship asks that the shared purpose be made public; Limitation asks that terms be written down before goodwill becomes memory.

-Example 3: moving for love or work
+Moving for love or work

 A move can look romantic or ambitious while hiding a question of support.
 Gradual Progress may favor a staged move.
 The Wanderer may warn that the person has no settled place yet.
 Great Possession may show resources, but still asks whether those resources are being carried with humility.

-Example 4: a project with too much praise
+A project with too much praise

 When everyone praises a project before the foundation is tested, the reading should be handled carefully.
 Enthusiasm can be lively but unstable.
 Splitting Apart may show that the lower supports are being stripped.
 The Well may ask whether the resource can actually be drawn, not merely admired.

-Example 5: no changing lines
+When there are no changing lines

 No changing lines does not mean no answer.
 It can mean the whole condition matters more than one active point.
 Stay with the main hexagram.
 Ask what kind of world it describes and what conduct belongs in that world.